bar1 bar2 bar3

 9.45am -10.30am

-The US economy has seen a dramatic decline in inflation from the 9.1 percent high of June 2022 to the below 3 percent rate today, and is now trending lower than the historical average.
-US rate cuts are already priced into markets as the Federal Reserve tapes rates downwards, easing up the cost of capital and borrowing for corporate America.
-Yet growth is forecast to decline in 2025 to an annualised rate of 1.8 percent, down from 2.6 percent in 2024.
+The US economy has seen a dramatic decline in inflation from the 9.1 percent high of June 2022 to the 3 percent rate today and is now trending lower than the historical average.
+US rate cuts are now priced into markets as the Federal Reserve pauses rate cutting at 4.3 percent, easing the cost of capital and borrowing for corporate America.
+Yet growth is forecast to decline in 2025 to an annualised rate of 2.4 percent, down from 2.8 percent in 2024 (OECD figures).
 The outlook for inflation still remains uncertain.
-Whilst headline inflation is trending down, inflationary pressures still remain in potentially higher trade tariffs increasing the cost of goods, and wage inflation pressing on the economy.
+Whilst headline inflation is trending down below 3 percent, inflationary pressures are mounting as higher trade tariffs increase the cost of goods, and wage inflation presses on the economy.
 In this session we run through potential economic forecasts and scenarios, modelling the potential economic trends over the next year, around the statistically probable parameters for growth, inflation, and rates in US markets.

 10.30am -11.15am